Code-Institute-Submissions/Milestone_Project_Two/README.md

 The site is fully responsive, so can be viewed on all devices.
 This makes it fun and easy to plan your trip from a laptop or tablet from home, or from your phone on the move.

 The Navigation is always visible allowing the user to click back and forth to each section easliy.
-The **HOME** page has three large buttons that reflect the Navigation bar to allow an alternative way to get around the site.
+The **HOME** page has three large buttons that reflect the Navigation Bar to allow an alternative way to get around the site.

 Each section (**EAT, DRINK and STAY**) have nine large visual buttons to choose from showing an enticing image of the location, it's name and a simple one word description to give the user help in deciding where to click.

 Each button then takes you to a review page, with a large map showing the location of the venue and a write-up describing it.
-The bespoke map was designed using [Styling Wizard: Google Maps APIs](https://mapstyle.withgoogle.com/) and matched the website colours to enhance the look of the page.
-At the end of the review is a simple button taking the user to the website, and another taking the user back to the main **HOME** menu.
+The bespoke map was designed using [Styling Wizard: Google Maps APIs](https://mapstyle.withgoogle.com/) and matches the website colours to enhance the look of the page.
+At the end of the review is a simple button taking the user to the website, and another taking the user back to the **HOME** menu.

 The footer is only visible on the **HOME** page so as not to crowd the simplicity of the other pages.
 It contains the site's social media.